raveenapp/main-site/content/about/_index.md

 ---
 {{< figure src="/home/about.jpg" alt="Picture of me" width="50%">}}

  My name is Raveen Appuhamy.
-I graduated from Mechanical Engineering & Management at McMaster University.
-I will be returning to school to begin my Masters in Applied Science in Mechanical Engineering in January.
+I've graduated in Mechanical Engineering and I am currently working on my Masters!

 I am also a licensed glider pilot and been a glider instructor since 2016.
 I fly with the Air Cadet Gliding program.

 This website is a mixture of a portflio and a blog of sorts.
 I'm not a big fan of posting on social media so it's a place to share my thoughts on my own platform!